ARCHER2-HPC/archer2-docs/docs/other-software/cesm213.md

 # Community Earth System Model (CESM) version 2.1.3

 [CESM2](https://www.cesm.ucar.edu/models/cesm2/) is a fully-coupled, community, global climate model that provides state-of-the-art computer simulations of the Earth's past, present, and future climate states.
+It has seven different components: atmosphere, ocean, river run off, sea ice, land ice, waves and adaptive river transport.
 At the time of writing, CESM 2.1.3 is the latest scientifically verified version of the model.

 ## Setting up CESM 2.1.3 on ARCHER2